Stephen Clarke, Ph.D., LCPC

 Stephen is a cofounder of the Windhorse Institute.
 He is a senior Buddhist and meditation teacher, leading retreats internationally.
 He has been practicing meditation and studying Buddhism since 1994, and has studied and taught in Tibetan Vajrayana, Zen, and Theravadin Meditation traditions.
 Along with numerous week and month long retreats, he completed a year long retreat in 2004.
 Stephen has trained in and teaches Non-Violent Communication, Council Practice, and Focusing.

 Stephen earned a Ph.D. at Loyola University of Maryland studying the effects of long-term mindfulness and loving-kindness practices in the transformation of destructive emotions and overcoming early attachment patterns.
 He also completed research on documenting egoless and non-dual states and their benefits among advanced meditators.
 His psychotherapy practice specializes in Buddhist Psychology, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Attachment & Family Systems, Cognitive Behavioral Therapy, Non-Violent Communication, and Focusing.
+Stephen completed clinical training at the Baltimore Veteran Administration Hospital in Trauma and Substance Abuse and at the Johns Hopkins Bayview Hospital in Child, Adolescent and Family Therapy.
 Formerly a hospice chaplain, Stephen works with those with terminal diagnoses to prepare for death.
 He is a licensed counselor in the state of Maryland (Lic. # LC4084) and an approved supervisor by the Maryland Board of Professional Counselors and Therapists.